How to Obtain and Renew Your PTIN

 Who needs a PTIN?

 The IRS requires anyone who professionally prepares federal tax returns to get a PTIN.
 Reporting agents who provide tax advice and enrolled agents must also obtain PTINs.
+However, different types of professionals may provide tax guidance and advice who are not required to obtain a PTIN:

 • Attorneys, certified public accountants, and enrolled retirement plan agents do not usually need a PTIN unless clients compensate them for preparing all or substantially all of a federal tax return.